npm/npm/doc/folders.md

 ### Global Installation

-If the `global` configuration is set to true, or if it is not explicitly set false and no suitable node_modules folder was found, then npm will install packages "globally".
+If the `global` configuration is set to true, then npm will install packages "globally".

 For global installation, packages are installed roughly the same way,